People's Party of Dominica

 The People's Party of Dominica (P-POD) is a political party in the Commonwealth of Dominica.

 Background

 P-POD is a political party in the Commonwealth of Dominica.
-It was founded on November 3, 2015 by Sapphire Carrington.
-On the political spectrum the party is positioned as Centre-Right.
-It did not contest either the 2019 Dominican general election or 2022 Dominican general election.
+It was founded on November 3, 2015, by Sapphire Carrington (formerly Claudine Williams).
+The party is centre-Right on the political spectrum.
+It did not contest either the 2019 Dominican general election or the 2022 Dominican general election.

-P-POD has previously advocated for youth development by conducting grassroots organizing efforts, educational activities, and electoral campaigns throughout the island.
+P-POD has previously worked for youth development by conducting grassroots organization efforts, educational activities, and electoral campaigns throughout the island.